-The heart is dominated by nutmeg and chili pepper, two of the strongest elements of this fragrance.
-All other notes are now playing a supporting role and make the fragrance more creamy.
-Residual basil and verbena as well as geranium, add a bit of strength to existing greens, while vetiver and patchouli contribute to the earthy brownish sensation of chili mixed with nutmeg.
+The heart is dominated by nutmeg and chilli pepper, two of the strongest elements of this fragrance.
+All other notes are now playing a supporting role and making the fragrance more creamy.
+Residual basil and verbena as well as geranium, add a bit of strength to existing greens, while vetiver and patchouli contribute to the earthy brownish sensation of chilli mixed with nutmeg.

 Close to the drydown, the coconut and the vanilla stand out, but, along with the amber, always with a performance peripheral to the main accords of this perfume.
 Cedar and sandalwood now mark a heavy presence close to the end of the evolution, but, due to its magnific blending, the fragrance also has a leather-like accord that only enhances its "allureness" and "uniqueness".

 These notes and evolution really mark Santos Concentrée as a "noir" classy fragrance.